Guangyu-Yang/JULiP/README.md

  -model VAL           : generateSpliceAndRegionFiles: generate splice & region files
                         generateIntronFiles: generate intron files
-                        intronsSelection: do intron selection -gene VAL            : gene region id, "all" for all gene regions -geneList VAL        : the file contains the gene region ids -noiseLevel N        : noise level (default: 6) -outFile VAL         : the file storing the output of JULiP -p N                 : p-norm (default: 1.0) -stepSize N          : step size (default: 1.0) -bamFileList VAL     : the file contains the paths of the bam files -regionFileList VAL  : the file contains the paths of the region files -spliceFileList VAL  : the file contains the paths of the splice files -intronFileList VAL  : the file contains the paths of the intron files
+                        intronsSelection: do intron selection -outFile VAL         : the file storing the output of JULiP -bamFileList VAL     : the file contains the paths of the bam files
 ```
 Parallel version:
 ```